 FEMP13 Energy-Efficient Federal Purchasing

-This course provides hands-on learning and practice to teach professionals about finding, specifying, and selecting energy-efficient products.
-The course outlines the financial and environmental benefits of buying energy-efficient products, and summarizes the legal requirements underpinning Federal Acquisition Regulations, which mandate the purchase of ENERGY STAR, low standby power, and FEMP-designated products.
-This training covers both fundamental and intermediate topics, including how to integrate energy-efficiency into the procurement process and overcome potential barriers.
-Students that pass this course's Procurement Challenge and receive a certificate of completion have developed and demonstrated skills in complying with the law and saving money by buying energy-efficient products.
+This course provided hands-on learning and practice to teach professionals about finding, specifying, and selecting energy-efficient products.
+The course outlined the financial and environmental benefits of buying energy-efficient products, and summarized the legal requirements underpinning Federal Acquisition Regulations, which mandate the purchase of ENERGY STAR, low standby power, and FEMP-designated products.
+This training covered both fundamental and intermediate topics, including how to integrate energy-efficiency into the procurement process and overcome potential barriers.
+Students that passed this course's Procurement Challenge and received a certificate of completion have developed and demonstrated skills in complying with the law and saving money by buying energy-efficient products.

 - comply with federal laws requiring the procurement of energy-efficient products;

 - use the FEMP web site and the ENERGY STAR web site to determine federal efficiency requirements, calculate life cycle costs, obtain buying guidance, and write contract solicitations for products that you purchase on behalf of your agency;

 - respond to requests for products that do not meet federal energy efficiency requirements;

 - improve the federal purchasing resources that are available;

 - use GSA Advantage and manufacturer web sites to obtain efficient products;

 - save money for your agency and the federal government; and